GreenGiraffe1/Multi-User-Blog/README.md

 # Matt's Blog

-**ND_multi-user-blog** is a blogging platform designed to be hosted on Google App Engine.
+**Multi-User-Blog** is a blogging platform designed to be hosted on Google App Engine.
 User's can securely sign-up, login, create posts, comment on posts, and like posts.
 The platform provides appropriate user permissions and security measures.

 Click here to be taken to [Matt's Blog's implementation of this platform](http://hello-world-156422.appspot.com).